microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Java Coding Sample 2](assets/java-implementation-sample2.png)

-You will probably noticed that when you choose a specific style of implementation, GitHub Copilot will suggest similar code in the future.
+You will probably notice that when you choose a specific implementation style, GitHub Copilot will suggest similar code in the future.
 This is because it learns from your coding style and preferences.

-### Implementing check methods and utility methods
+#### Utility methods

-Furthermore, GitHub Copilot can be used in various places during the implementation of a Java program.
-For example, you might implement check methods or utility methods in Java.
-In such cases, by writing comments, GitHub Copilot will propose the code for you.
+Although already helpful in your business code, GitHub Copilot truly shines when you need to write utility methods.

-#### Checking the format of email addresses
+##### E-mail address format check

-For instance, when implementing a method to determine whether the format of an email address is correct, you would write a comment as shown below.
+For instance, when implementing a method to check whether an email address is in the correct format, you can start by writing a comment like the one shown below.
+In our sample app, open the `HelloRestController.java` (or create a new dedicated file) file and enter the following comment.

 ```text
 /**